Tapioca: Tapioca pearls

 Tapioca pearls, also known as boba in East Asia, are produced by passing the moist starch through a sieve under pressure.
 Pearl tapioca is a common ingredient in Asian desserts such as falooda, kolak, sago soup, and in sweet drinks such as bubble tea, fruit slush and taho, where they provide a chewy contrast to the sweetness and smooth texture of the drink.
 Small pearls are preferred for use in puddings.
 Large pearls are preferred for use in drinks.
 These pearls most often are brown, not white, due to the sugar added and are traditionally used in black or green tea drinks.
 They are used as various colors in shave ice and hot drinks.
 In addition to their use in puddings and beverages, tapioca pearls may be used in cakes.

 The pearls are known as sābudānā in the Indian subcontinent; they are used for sweet and savory dishes, such as sabudana khichri.
 In Brazil, the pearls are cooked with wine or other liquid to add flavor and are called sagu.

 Processing and properties

 Processing of the cassava flour into tapioca pearls requires the intermediate step of a product called tapioca grit.
 Tapioca grit is dried cassava flour that is partially gelatinized so that it looks like flakes or irregularly-shaped granules.

 In contrast, making starch pearls uses a different process of roasting.
 To form the pearls, the tapioca grit can be cut or extruded into the shape of pearls, either small (3 mm) or large (6-8 mm).
 The pearls are subjected to a form of heat-moisture treatment, which can extend shelf life up to 2 years.

 Tapioca pearls have many unique properties that contribute to texture and mouth feel.
 Many of these physical properties are a result of its starch composition and are significantly affected by processing.
 Tapioca pearls are characteristically soft and chewy, with a prominent elastic texture and translucent appearance.

-World War II

-During World War II, due to the food shortage in Southeast Asia, many refugees survived on tapioca as a source of carbohydrates.
-The cassava plant is easily propagated by stem-cutting, grows well in low-nutrient soils, and can be harvested every two months, although it takes ten months to grow to full maturity.